Russian diplomat chides US for rushing nuclear inspections

 While Russia and the U.S. have suspended mutual inspections under the New START since the start of the COVID-19 pandemic, Moscow’s move raised new uncertainty about the pact’s future.

+A spokesperson for the U.S. National Security Council noted a pause in inspections due to the pandemic, adding that the responsible thing to do is to resume them safely.

+The spokesperson emphasized that resuming mutually beneficial inspections under New START is a key part of Russia-U.S. cooperation that must continue even when geopolitical tensions are high.

-The Russian Foreign Ministry claimed that the freeze is temporary, noting in Monday’s statement that Moscow “highly values” the New START and adding that inspections could resume after the problems hampering them are solved.
+The Russian Foreign Ministry noted that the freeze is temporary, adding in Monday’s statement that Moscow “highly values” the New START and saying inspections could resume after the problems hampering them are solved.

 The New START treaty, signed in 2010 by President Barack Obama and Russian President Dmitry Medvedev, limits each country to no more than 1,550 deployed nuclear warheads and 700 deployed missiles and bombers, and envisages sweeping on-site inspections to verify compliance.